 The ability to attract — and retain — top talent remains the biggest concern for PR agency leaders, according to a global survey from the Holmes Report and ICCO.
 While parental leave is only one aspect of recruitment and retention, as other companies have found, it plays a significant role.

 Last year, YouTube CEO Susan Wojcicki made a case for paid parental leave, modeling her own company’s policy as a way to boost profitability and retention.
-At Google, the rate at which new moms left Google fell by 50% when the company expanded its paid maternity leave from 12 weeks to 18 weeks in 2007 (at the same time, the company expanded its paid paternity leave from seven weeks to 12 weeks).
+The rate at which new moms left Google fell by 50% when the company expanded its paid maternity leave from 12 weeks to 18 weeks in 2007.
+At the same time, the company expanded its paid paternity leave from seven weeks to 12 weeks.

 “And it’s much better for Google’s bottom line—to avoid costly turnover, and to retain the valued expertise, skills and perspective of our employees who are mothers,” she wrote in the Wall Street Journal.